Ear Piercing Infections – Causes & Treatments

 Although it can be difficult, you should just let it be.
 If you have long hair, wear it down for a few days until the infection is gone.
 If you have short hair, you’ll just have to tough it out appearance wise.

-What Happens After A Ear Piercing Infection?
+What Happens After An Infected Ear Piercing?

-Having an ear piercing infection is an eye-opening experience.
+Having an infection is an eye-opening experience.
 You’ll want to watch out for future infections because you know that they are a real possibility for you now.
 It’s not something that just happens to other people – you know you’re susceptible to them as well.

 Knowing you’ve had an infection can make you slightly paranoid because you may feel like you’re constantly waiting for the next one.